datateknik-lth/datateknik-lth/ETSF01-ingproc3/summaries/lect2_activity_planning.md

    * Creating a list of all the activities that the project needs.
 Can be done by creating a **Work Breakdown Structure** (WBS, filled with verbs).
 This involves identifying the main tasks that are needed for the project and then breaking them down into lower-level tasks.
-Too great depth will result in a large number of small tasks that will be diffcult to manage.
+Too great depth will result in a large number of small tasks that will be difficult to manage.
 Too shallow project provides insufficient detail.

   - Product-based approach
    * Consists of producing a **Product Breakdown Structure** (PBS, filled with nouns) and a **Product Flow Diagram** (PFD).
-     The PFD idicates for each product which other products are required as inputs.
-With the help of a PFD you can easily create an ordered list of activities by identifying the order of products and which acitivies are needed for them.
+     The PFD indicates for each product which other products are required as inputs.
+With the help of a PFD you can easily create an ordered list of activities by identifying the order of products and which activities needed for them.

   - Hybrid approach
    * The hybrid approach is a mix of both.
 Instead of creating a WBS that is based on the projects